keberwein/blscrapeR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Changed the LICENSE to the CRAN format.
-* Removed the non-standard hyperlink from the README file.
+* Changed ALL incorrect hyperlinks and removed parentheses.

 ## Test environments
 * local OS X 10.11.5, R 3.3.1